CiiDub/bbround-trippin/readme.md

 ### Your mac is your safe place.

+Try and configure as much as possible in your local SSH and shell environments.
 Even hardcoding your username can be avoided.
-Though your hostname/ip can be surmised on the server I think it’s more flexible to declare it in a variable on your mac, client side, and set it as part of your SSH enviroment.

-That is what __BB\_user__ and __BB\_host__ are for.
+This primarily means setting __BB\_user__ and __BB\_host__ localling rather than on the server.

+Your hostname/ip can be surmised on from your SSH connection, so __BB\_host__ is optional, even though I set it manually in all my examples.

 #### First declare them locally: